Unified Tool Bars

 A window using a unified tool bar style may optionally define a bottom window margin.

 VAqua makes some changes to application components to implement a unified tool bar window style.
 The window title is cleared for those styles where the tool bar is combined with or replaces the title bar.
 (The title bar is still present, but it has a transparent background.)
 The content pane, tool bar, and any intermediate containers are made not opaque, to allow the textured background to be visible.
 A default border is defined for the tool bar, with insets that position it correctly relative to the title bar.
 The default border also paints a horizontal line below the tool bar.
 A mouse listener is installed on the tool bar to implement dragging of the window by the title bar or tool bar backgrounds.
-An application should not interfere with these changes unless it can substitute for their effects.
+An application should not interfere with these changes unless it can emulate their effects.

 On macOS 10.10 (Yosemite), the window system continues to implement moving the window when the user drags the title bar area, even though the title bar may have a transparent background or be completely invisible and even though the mouse events are (also) delivered to Java.
 Therefore, on macOS 10.10, when the tool bar overlaps the title bar area, the tool bar must not contain components that use drag gestures.
 Ordinary buttons are fine.
 Combo boxes and text fields are not.